ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 ```
 {: codeblock}

-You can also specify details for a single placement group used by the instance by making a `GET "http://169.254.169.254/metadata/v1/placement_groups/{id}"` call and providing the placement group ID.
+You can also specify details for a single placement group that is used by the instance by making a `GET "http://169.254.169.254/metadata/v1/placement_groups/{id}"` call and providing the placement group ID.

 ## Next steps
 {: #imd-next-steps-md}